SyedSameerShah/rolay-harvest/README.md

-# Rolay Harvest - Premium Italian Ice Cream in UAE
+# royal Harvest - Premium Italian Ice Cream in UAE

-A modern, bilingual (English/Arabic) web application for Rolay Harvest, the exclusive distributor of BCD Ice Cream products in the UAE.
+A modern, bilingual (English/Arabic) web application for royal Harvest, the exclusive distributor of BCD Ice Cream products in the UAE.

 ## Features

 - ✨ **Modern & Animated UI** - Built with Framer Motion for smooth animations
 - 🌍 **Bilingual Support** - Full English and Arabic language support with RTL
 - 📱 **Fully Responsive** - Optimized for all devices
-- 🎨 **Premium Design** - Matching the Rolay Harvest brand aesthetic
+- 🎨 **Premium Design** - Matching the royal Harvest brand aesthetic
 - 🍦 **Product Showcase** - 4 product categories with detailed information
 - 📧 **Contact Form** - Business inquiry form with validation